Automattic/wp-calypso/packages/composite-checkout/README.md

 - [CheckoutSummaryCard](#CheckoutSummaryCard) (optional) can be used inside CheckoutSummaryArea to render a bordered area.
 - [CheckoutStepArea](#CheckoutStepArea) (required) supplies a styled wrapper for the CheckoutStepBody and CheckoutStep components, and creates the Checkout form itself with a submit button.
 - [CheckoutStepBody](#CheckoutStepBody) (optional) can be used to render something that looks like a checkout step.
 A series of these can be used to create a semantic form.
-- [CheckoutSteps](#CheckoutSteps) (with [CheckoutStep](#CheckoutStep) children) can be used to create a series of steps that are joined by "Continue" buttons which are hidden and displayed as needed.
+- [CheckoutStepGroup](#CheckoutStepGroup) (with [CheckoutStep](#CheckoutStep) children) can be used to create a series of steps that are joined by "Continue" buttons which are hidden and displayed as needed.
-- [CheckoutStep](#CheckoutStep) (optional) children of `CheckoutSteps` can be used to create a series of steps that are joined by "Continue" buttons which are hidden and displayed as needed.
+- [CheckoutStep](#CheckoutStep) (optional) children of `CheckoutStepGroup` can be used to create a series of steps that are joined by "Continue" buttons which are hidden and displayed as needed.
 - [Button](#Button) (optional) a generic button component that can be used to match the button styles of those buttons used inside the package (like the continue button on each step).
 - [CheckoutErrorBoundary](#CheckoutErrorBoundary) (optional) a [React error boundary](https://reactjs.org/docs/error-boundaries.html) that can be used to wrap any components you like.